 The MPJE Competency Statements provide a blueprint of the topics covered on the examination.
 A strong understanding of the Competency Statements will aid in your preparation to take the examination.
-The 120 questions on the MPJE are divided among three content areas:
+View the MPJE competency statements and sample questions.

 Important Test Day Information

 Please be aware that testing sites are following social distancing guidelines in response to COVID-19, and many locations are requiring that face masks be worn.

 The following are not accepted forms of identification: Canadian IDs of any kind and expired US identification of any kind.

 - Bring two forms of ID: One of these IDs must be a:

 - US temporary driver’s license

 - US passport card